 Please note: If you work as a teaching or research assistant, and your work is strictly related to a research grant, you can work on or off campus at a library, hospital, or research facility associated with the University of Alberta.

 Exchange and visiting students may work on campus if they hold a study permit and are registered full-time.
-They may apply for this study permit at the port of entry by presenting their admission letters and other documents to establish their full-time status.
+They must apply for study permits from outside of Canada.

 After you arrive on campus, find out how to apply for your Social Insurance Number (SIN).

 You do not need a work permit to work off-campus.
 You must have a valid study permit AND be enrolled full-time in an academic, vocational or professional training program that leads to a degree, diploma or certificate (ESL/ELP programs are not eligible)

 You will need a Social Insurance Number (SIN) to work off campus.
 Find out how to apply for a Social Insurance Number.